vircadia/vircadia-docs-sphinx/docs/source/create/3d-models/get-model.rst

 .. warning::
     This document is slightly outdated.
-    FIXME: Mentions High Fidely, could use slightly more "Best Practices"
+    FIXME: Mentions High Fidelity, could use slightly more "Best Practices"

 #########################
 Get Your 3D Model